tango4567/linux/README.md

 __Wellcome to the Linux commands collections__
-This repository is collection of multiple linux commands.
+<br>This repository is collection of multiple linux commands.